technovangelist/katacoda-scenarios/k8s4/step1.md

+1. Make sure all the pods in your environment are running or at least being created:
+   `kubectl get pods`{{execute}}

-1. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
+2. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
 Verify that metrics from the environment are coming in to the platform.

-2. Navigate to APM in the Datadog application.
+3. Navigate to APM in the Datadog application.
 If the feature hasn't been enabled, click the **Get Started** button .

-3. On the next page you will see the instructions for getting your traces into Datadog.
+4. On the next page you will see the instructions for getting your traces into Datadog.
 We already have a Datadog yaml file, but we need to configure everything to start collecting traces.

-4. Open the datadog-agent.yaml file in the editor to the right.
+5. Open the datadog-agent.yaml file in the editor to the right.
 Scroll down to the **`env`**section.
 Add the following:
   <pre><code>- name: DD_APM_ENABLED
      value: "true"
   - name: DD_APM_NON_LOCAL_TRAFFIC